yongcongwang/blog/source/_posts/2020-06-16-Introduce-to-apollo-prediction-module.md

 - $L_{backward}$, the backward obstacle's length;
 - $v_{backward}$, the backward obstacle's velocity;

-And the other $20 * 4$ features are lane features, we choose $20$ points from the reference line, each of them has 4 features:
+And the other $20 * 4$ features are `lane features`, we choose $20$ points from the reference line, each of them has 4 features:
 - $s_{point}$, the lane point's distance;
 - $l_{point}$, the lane point's lateral distance;
 - $\psi_{point}$: the heading of the lane point;